IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client shall use the *authorization code* in an access token request to retrieve an access token and token metadata from the Authorization Server.

-An Authorization Client that supports the Authorization Server Metadata Option shall use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.
+An Authorization Client that supports the Get Authorization Server Metadata Option shall use the "token_endpoint" URL from the Authorization Server Metadata Document to obtain the access token.

 The Authorization Client makes a HTTP POST request to the token endpoint with the following parameters in the HTTP request entity-body [OAuth 2.1, Section 4.1.3]: